MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/empower-people-to-work-remotely-teams-productivity-apps.md

 Teams allows you to chat, meet, call, and collaborate all in one place.
 Millions of people get their work done in Teams every day because it brings together everything you need to work remotely into a hub for teamwork.

-You can use [this article](https://docs.microsoft.com/microsoftteams/support-remote-work-with-teams) for guidance on supporting your remote workers with Teams.
+Use [this article](https://docs.microsoft.com/microsoftteams/support-remote-work-with-teams) for guidance on supporting your remote workers with Teams.

+Watch [the Part 1 video](https://resources.techcommunity.microsoft.com/enabling-remote-work/#productivity) for guidance and demos on using Teams for remote work.

 ### Chat and conversations